-The harm reduction (HR) approach has been developing rapidly in Georgia due to its support by the international donors community (GFATM, relevant UN organisations, Open Society Institute, extensive EU-funded programmes, etc.) since 2002.
-One of the significant outcomes of these efforts is the emergence and rapid growth of the HR-focused non-governmental organisations (NGOs).
-In 2006, seven organisations working in the field of harm reduction formed the Georgian Harm Reduction Network (GHRN), which brought together 20 organisations in 2011.
+The harm reduction (HR) approach has been developing rapidly in Georgia due to its support by the international donors community (GFATM, relevant UN organizations, Open Society Institute, extensive EU-funded programmes, etc.) since 2002.
+One of the significant outcomes of these efforts is the emergence and rapid growth of the HR-focused non-governmental organizations (NGOs).
+In 2006, 7 organizations working in the field of harm reduction formed the Georgian Harm Reduction Network (GHRN), which brought together 20 organizations since 2011.
+In 2017, there were 14 functional harm reduction service centers in 11 cities of Georgia (Tbilisi - 4 centers, Zugdidi, Gori, Telavi, Sukhumi, Batumi, Poti, Samtredia, Kutaisi, Rustavi and Ozurgeti).

 HR activities covered by GFATM include: the distribution of injecting equipment, condoms, information materials; voluntary counselling and testing (VCT) on HIV, HBV, HCV, and syphilis; peer-to-peer education; raising awareness among people who inject drugs; and advocacy for legislative changes and policy reform facilitating provision of HR services.
-By the end of 2011 there were 10 HR sites of a combined type (clients could receive both sterile equipment for injection and VCT in the same site) run by members of GHRN in different towns of Georgia.
-In 2011 there were 19.38 sterile syringes distributed per client per year (Georgian Harm Reduction Network, 2012).
+By the end of 2016 there were 14 HR sites of a combined type (clients could receive both sterile equipment for injection and VCT in the same site) run by members of GHRN in different towns of Georgia.
+27,250 PWIDs received services defined as “Prevention Package” in 2017.
+There were 77 sterile syringes distributed per client per year.

-Beyond HR projects, HIV prevention efforts focusing on injecting drug users have been undertaken by the USAID-funded Georgia HIV Prevention Project (GHPP).
-The GHPP commenced in 2010 and provides: risk reduction counselling to people who inject drugs; counselling and testing on HIV; testing for HCV and HBV; and peer-to-peer education and outreach services by employing the model of community level interventions.

 Drug markets and drug-law offences